nikhilarokkam/disotech-newsroom/README.md

 ## Notes

 - The Git repository intentionally contains **only the child theme code**,
-  not the entire WordPress installation, database, or uploads.
+  not the entire WordPress installation, database or uploads.